nalamap/nalamap/README.md

 - **API Endpoints**: Backend API base URL configuration
 - **Optional Services**: LangSmith tracing for monitoring AI interactions

+**Map / WMTS Projection Safety**:

+To avoid rendering projection-mismatched WMTS layers, the backend filters out any WMTS layer that lacks a WebMercator (EPSG:3857 family) TileMatrixSet by default.

+Environment variable to control this behavior:

+`NALAMAP_FILTER_NON_WEBMERCATOR_WMTS` (default: `true`)

+Set to `false` to allow all WMTS layers (may lead to visual misalignment unless tiles are in WebMercator).

+Details: see `docs/wmts.md`.

 > **Note**: The `.env.example` includes a demo database connection that you can use for testing.
 For production use, configure your own database credentials.

 **⚠️ Important: Single Provider Selection**